DavesCodeMusings/raspberry-cobbler/docs/side-quests/iptables.md

 Keep nefarious characters from accessing your DIY OS over the network using _iptables_ to manipulate firewall rules.

 ## A word of warning
-This entire project is meant as a learning experience, not a way to create a hardened operating system.
+The Raspberry Cobbler project is meant as a learning experience, not a way to create a hardened operating system.
 Do not do anything foolish like attaching your Pi directly to the internet.

 ## Dependencies
 The pre-built _iptables_ package is not statically linked.
 It requires _glibc_ to be installed.
 See the [BASH side quest](bash-side-quest.md) for help with that step.